-When developing the annual work plan the applicable Transmission Owner or applicable Generator Owner should allow time for procedural requirements to obtain permits to work on federal, state, provincial, public, tribal lands.
+When developing the annual work plan the Transmission Owner should allow time for procedural requirements to obtain permits to work on federal, state, provincial, public, tribal lands.
 In some cases the lead time for obtaining permits may necessitate preparing work plans more than a year prior to work start dates.
-Applicable Transmission Owners or applicable Generator Owners may also need to consider those special landowner requirements as documented in easement instruments.
+Transmission Owners may also need to consider those special landowner requirements as documented in easement instruments.

 This requirement sets the expectation that the work identified in the annual work plan will be completed as planned.
 Therefore, deferrals or relevant changes to the annual plan shall be documented.
-Depending on the planning and documentation format used by the applicable Transmission Owner or applicable Generator Owner, evidence of successful annual work plan execution could consist of signed-off work orders, signed contracts, printouts from work management systems, spreadsheets of planned versus completed work, timesheets, work inspection reports, or paid invoices.
+Depending on the planning and documentation format used by the Transmission Owner, evidence of successful annual work plan execution could consist of signed-off work orders, signed contracts, printouts from work management systems, spreadsheets of planned versus completed work, timesheets, work inspection reports, or paid invoices.
 Other evidence may include photographs, and walk-through reports.

-FAC-003 - TABLE 2 - Minimum Vegetation Clearance Distances (MVCD) 5 For Alternating Current Voltages
+FAC-003 - TABLE 2 - Minimum Vegetation Clearance Distances (MVCD) For Alternating Current Voltages